 Roles and responsibilities

-Rebbeca Houltby is the SENCo and is responsible for Fortuna.
+Rebecca Houltby is the SENCo and is responsible for Fortuna.

-|Fortuna EPEP’s are completed by the Class Teachers.|
+Fortuna EPEP'S are completed by the Class Teachers.

-|Athena EPEP’s are completed by the SENCo.|
+Athena EPEP’s are completed by the SENCo.

 Identification and Assessment of special educational needs

-The Fortuna and Sincil Federation is committed to early identification of special educational need and meets the special educational need of each child in line with the Code of Practice 2014.
+The Fortuna and Athena Federation is committed to early identification of special educational need and meets the special educational need of each child in line with the Code of Practice 2014.
 A range of evidence is collected through the usual assessment and monitoring arrangements (see Assessment policy 2016): if this suggests that the learner is not making the expected progress, the class teacher will consult with the SENCO and Assessment coordinator in order to decide whether additional and / or different provision is necessary.